eclipse/steady/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/4202/badge)](https://bestpractices.coreinfrastructure.org/projects/4202)
 [![REUSE status](https://api.reuse.software/badge/github.com/eclipse/steady)](https://api.reuse.software/info/github.com/eclipse/steady)

-**Discover, assess and mitigate known vulnerabilities in your Java and Python projects**
+**Discover, assess and mitigate known vulnerabilities in your Java projects**

 Eclipse Steady supports software development organizations in regards to the secure use of open-source components during application development.
-The tool analyzes **Java** and **Python** applications in order to:
+The tool analyzes **Java** applications in order to:

 - detect whether they depend on open-source components with known vulnerabilities,
 - collect evidence regarding the execution of vulnerable code in a given application context (through the combination of static and dynamic analysis techniques), and